 Your Facebook business page is a great spot to develop your brand identity and show your human side.
 Facebook is where you can loosen the tie a bit – don’t be afraid to be funny.
-If you’re a local footwear store, you might consider posting a video like this little gem:

 In addition to hilarious videos of dogs walking in tiny shoes, a store specializing in footwear might also post an article about how to measure your foot size accurately, what kind of shoe inserts are best for different sore feet woes, etc. A nice mix of humor, educational resources, and posts about your store updates is ideal.